alex-shpak/hugo-book/README.md

   # Can be overwritten by same param in page frontmatter
   BookComments = true

-  # (Optional) Enables a Katex math engine that works with the Goldmark markdown
+  # (Optional, default false) Enables a Katex math engine that works with the Goldmark markdown
   # pass through.
 This removes the need for shortcodes for math.
 Also requires
   # defining the pass through delimiters.
   # See below.
-  BookKatexMathPassthrough = true
+  BookKatexMathPassthrough = false

   # /!\ This is an experimental feature, might be removed or changed at any time
   # (Optional, experimental, default false) Enables portable links and link checks in markdown pages.